ImageMagick/Usage-Markdown/canvas/index.md

 For more information on the "`-interpolate`" setting see [Interpolation Setting](../misc/#interpolate).

 Another method of generating gradients is to use the special [Interpolation Setting](../misc/#interpolate).
-This setting is used to determine the pixel color returned when the pixel lookup is not a integer, and thus does not exactly match a specific pixel.
+This setting is used to determine the pixel color returned when the pixel lookup is not an integer, and thus does not exactly match a specific pixel.
 Interpolation then determines the color based on the pixels that surround the lookup point.

 The default setting of '`bilinear`' for example will linearly determine the color for a lookup that falls between two pixels.